top of page

 What is Self-Advocacy?

 No one knows your life experiences, your needs, and your feelings better than you.
 Therefore, no one is better qualified to advocate for your needs than you!
-Self-advocacy is just that: representing one’s interests and needs.
+Self-advocacy is just that; representing one’s interests and needs.
 Unfortunately, many people have barriers that make it difficult at first to advocate for themselves.
-Someone may have difficulty communicating, while others may have an anxiety disorder that makes it difficult for them to talk to people in positions of authority.
+Some may have difficulty communicating, while others may have an anxiety disorder that makes it difficult for them to communicate with people in positions of authority.
 Whatever the barrier, self-advocacy is an integral component of the independent living philosophy.

 Many of our staff members have disabilities, and as such, they have first-hand experience in learning how to self-advocate.
 Our staff can assist our consumers with becoming their self-advocates largely because they have been through it themselves.